ShmuelRonen/ComfyUI-UNO-Wrapper/README.md

 - **CUDA Errors**: Try enabling offload in the UNO Model Loader
 - **Poor Results**: Try adjusting the guidance scale (higher for more prompt adherence, lower for more creativity)
 - **Download Errors**: Check your Hugging Face token in the config.json file is correct and has proper permissions
+- **LoRA Not Working**: Ensure your LoRA files are in the correct format and located in the `models/loras` directory

 ## License